 Figs are commonly planted for their sweet fruit and ornamental purposes.
-If you have a wide range where you feed your chicken and have a fig tree or two in your yard, you are maybe wondering, can chicken eat figs?
+If you have a wide range where you feed your chicken and have a fig tree or two in your yard, you may wondering, can chickens eat figs?
 The answer is yes, chickens can in fact eat figs.

 Are Figs Healthy For Chickens?

-Read further down below for more information regarding feeding your chicken figs, nutrients, and health risks is listed down below.
+Read further down below for more information regarding feeding your chicken figs, nutrients, and health risks are listed down below.

 Benefits of Figs

 Figs contain a lot of benefits for your chicken.
 Now we know that figs are safe for consumption, it’s time to delve into the benefits of feeding figs to your chickens.

 High Sugar Content

 Along with fig’s sweetness, is its high sugar content.
 Calories is rich in figs which can produce energy for your flock.
 It’s estimated by FoodData Central that a 100g serving of fig can contain up to 74 kcal.
 Of course, high sugar content means that you should watch over the fruit intake of your flock as large consumption of sugar can cause health problems in the long run.

 Figs contain a lot of water, making them great for consumption on hot summer days.
 Putting figs in the refrigerator and serving them cool but not frozen, is a great treat for your chickens to beat the heat.